Calm Dog Breeds may be giant or tiny, belong to many different breed groups, and have vastly different purposes from lap dogs to guard dogs.

 Here is a very devoted, even-tempered, affection pet that is relatively easy to train.
 As a breed that wants to please, they are friendly towards strangers, but at the same time protective of their owners.

-They do make good watch dogs, but may not be as protective as some of the breeds, developed solely for guard duty.
+They do make good watch dogs, but may not be as protective as some of the other breeds developed solely for guard duty.

 These dogs are athletic and agile and enjoy a daily walk or frolic in the yard.